-When we woke up the next morning and just wanted to go to breakfast, Lale came to greet us.
-While we had breakfast with bread and tea, Lale spent his time back in the study to clarify the organizational issues.
-After he got back from the Tribes he had a lot to do.
-Nevertheless, he took time for us.
-So we planned for the next few days (where we could visit one of the tribes at the end of the week) while we all sipped coffee again.
-A visit to the Jinka Museum and the bank was scheduled for today.
-That was at least planned for the afternoon.
-For the morning we let Lale do his job and played with Leka and Kacha, the two youngest Omo-Child children who are therefore not yet in school.
-The two were always curious, full of energy and also asked us for a bit of chocolate.
-Especially with these two sweet girls, it was hard for us to imagine that they had been killed because of teeth or an unaccepted pregnancy (Mingi superstition).
-Of course this also affects to all the Omo children.
+When we woke up the next morning and were going for breakfast, Lale came towards us and greeted us warmly.
+While we prepared for the day with bread and tea, Lale spent some time in the study to clarify the organizational things etc..
+Since he had just come back from the Tribes, he had a lot to do.
+But he still had time for us.
+So we planned the next few days (where we could visit one of the Tribes at the end of the week) while we all sipped coffee.
+Today we were to visit the Jinka Museum and the bank.
+That was the plan for the afternoon.
+For the morning we let Lale do his work and played with Leka and Kacha, the two youngest OMO-Child children, who are not old enough to go to school yet.
+The two of them were always curious, full of energy and also liked to ask us for some chocolate.
+Especially with these two sweet girls it was hard for us to imagine that they would have been killed because of teeth or an unaccepted pregnancy (Mingi curse).
+This of course applies to the other 48 OMO children too.

-In the afternoon we made our way to the Jinka Museum, where there was a collection of artifacts of all tribes in Ethiopia.
-We were taken by Tamasgen (short Tame), the driver of Omo-Child, who did the daily shopping and brought to the Omo Child home by car.
-Tame was an extremely funny man, who spoke English pretty well and made us laugh again and again.
-On the way to the museum, we made a short stop in the bank of Jinka.
-A rather rundown building, but even with a cash machine.
+In the afternoon we made our way to the Jinka Museum, where there was a collection of artefacts from all the Tribes in Ethiopia.
+We were brought there by Tamasgen (Tame, for short), the OMO-Child chauffeur, who did the daily shopping and took us by car to the OMO-Child home.
+Tame was a very funny man who spoke English quite well and made us laugh a lot.
+On the way to the museum, we made a short stop at the Bank of Jinka.
+A rather dilapidated building, but it even had a cash machine.
 A short time later we arrived at the Jinka Museum, where we met some tourists.
-After a little guide we went back home.
+After a short guided tour we went home again.

-In the evening we played with Lale and the kids a few more rounds of basketball, which was really funny.
-Because basketball was definitely his sport.
-His enthusiasm had no limits and so the whole match was marked by his motivation calls.
-You could not defeat him, because he is just too big!
-After a quick shower and delicious dinner we went back to the room, where we all slept soon.
+In the evening we played a few rounds of basketball with Lale and the kids, which was really great fun.
+Basketball is definitely his sport.
+His enthusiasm had no limits and throughout the match he was shouting encouragement to the other players.
+You couldn’t beat him either, because he’s just too tall!
+After a quick shower and a delicious dinner we went back to our room and fell asleep almost immediately.